nerdschoolbergen/modern-javascript-and-web-apis/exercise1/README.md

 app.get('/', (request, response) => response.send('Hello World'));
 ~~~~

-Alternatively, we could write the above this way using a _function_ instead of a _lambda/arrow function_:
+Alternatively, we could write the above this way using a _function_ instead of a _lambda/arrow function_.
+The below is exactly the same as above:

 ~~~~javascript
 app.get('/', function (request, response) {